nkoshy/browserproject/README.md

 # Browserapp

-Spin up a Firefox browser instance in Kubernetes with a single API request.
+Remote Browser Isolation - Spin up a Firefox browser instance in Kubernetes with a single API request.

 ## Description

-Browserapp is a Python Flask-based application deployed in Kubernetes that creates a Firefox browser instance as a pod upon receiving an API request.
+Browserapp is a Python Django-based application deployed in Kubernetes that creates a Firefox browser instance as a pod upon receiving an API request.
 It returns a URL that allows users to access the browser instance directly from their laptop browser.

 ## Features